-The following segment describes RTL Group’s strategy from the angle of the Group’s three strategic areas – broadcast, content and digital.
-In short, RTL Group’s general strategic goal within the ‘Total Video’ universe is to maximise consumers’ attention to its broad variety of video offers, across all devices.
+This section describes RTL Group’s strategy in three areas – broadcast, content and digital.
+In short, RTL Group’s general strategic goal within the Total Video universe is to maximise consumers’ attention to its broad variety of video offers, across all devices.

 As ‘must-see’ content becomes ever-more valued by today’s digital audience, broadcasters invest in top-quality content that attracts high viewing figures – especially locally

 Most recently, Groupe M6 announced its plan to acquire Lagardère’s TV business, to complement its offering for families and to strengthen its overall position in the French media market, both in TV advertising and digital.
 This major project provides for the acquisition of the entire capital in the following assets: Gulli (the country’s leading free-to-air digital channel for children); two pay-TV channels dedicated to younger viewers (Canal J and Tiji), four entertainment and music pay-TV channels (Elle Girl TV, MCM, RFM TV and MCM Top), plus the on-demand offerings of the various channels, including Gulli Replay and the SVOD service Gulli Max.

 The next step of RTL Group’s strategy for its broadcast units is to build local Total Video champions in the markets in which the Group has strong families of channels, complemented by VOD services designed to attract mass audiences.

 RTL Group’s TV operations will gradually adopt a hybrid VOD model – combining a free, advertising-funded offer with a premium pay content bundle that offers RTL Group TV programmes (both live and on demand) with licensed content from third parties and exclusive content productions (originals) for these services.